kelvinfan001/game-centre/README.md

-# Game Centre
+# GameHub

-A Game Centre that contains three games.
+A game hub that contains three games.

 **COLD WAR was created entirely from scratch by Kelvin Yao Fan and Kailong Huang.**